SBA Lending FAQ

 - $5 million total lending limit (excluding real estate)

-What is the average SBA loan amount to Wealth Advisors?
+What is the average SBA loan amount to Advisors?

 These are the average loan sizes funded to Wealth Advisors from all SBA lenders combined compared to AdvisorLoans average SBA loan sizes.